W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/vi-fear-and-conflict/index.md

 2. I do not foster level confusion, but you must choose to correct it.
-²You would not excuse insane behaviour on your part by saying you could not help it.
+²You would not excuse insane behavior on your part by saying you could not help it.
 ³Why should you condone insane thinking?
 ⁴There is a confusion here that you would do well to look at clearly.
 ⁵You may believe that you are responsible for what you do, but not for what you think.
 ⁶The truth is that you are responsible for what you think, because it is only at this level that you can exercise choice.
 ⁷What you do comes from what you think.
-⁸You cannot separate yourself from the truth by “giving’ autonomy to behaviour.
+⁸You cannot separate yourself from the truth by “giving’ autonomy to behavior.
 ⁹This is controlled by me automatically as soon as you place what you think under my guidance.
 ¹⁰Whenever you are afraid, it is a sure sign that you have allowed your mind to miscreate and have not allowed me to guide it.

 ::: details Expanded
 I do not foster level confusion, but you must choose to correct it [level-confusion].
-²You would not excuse insane behaviour on your part by saying you could not help it [insane behaviour].
+²You would not excuse insane behavior on your part by saying you could not help it [insane behavior].
 ³Why should you condone insane thinking?
 ⁴There is a confusion here that you would do well to look at clearly.
 ⁵You may believe that you are responsible for what you do, but not [responsible] for what you think.
 ⁶The truth is that you are responsible for what you think, because it is only at this level [the level of what you think] that you can exercise choice.
 ⁷What you do comes from what you think.
-⁸You cannot separate yourself from the truth by “giving’ autonomy to behaviour.
+⁸You cannot separate yourself from the truth by “giving’ autonomy to behavior.
-⁹This [behaviour] is controlled by me automatically as soon as you place what you think under my guidance.
+⁹This [behavior] is controlled by me automatically as soon as you place what you think under my guidance.
 ¹⁰Whenever you are afraid, it [being afraid] is a sure sign that you have allowed your mind to miscreate and have not allowed me to guide it [your mind].
 :::

 ::: details Substituted
 I do not foster level confusion, but you must choose to correct level-confusion.
-²You would not excuse insane behaviour on your part by saying you could not help insane behaviour.
+²You would not excuse insane behavior on your part by saying you could not help insane behavior.
 ³Why should you condone insane thinking?
 ⁴There is a confusion here that you would do well to look at clearly.
 ⁵You may believe that you are responsible for what you do, but not responsible for what you think.
 ⁶The truth is that you are responsible for what you think, because it is only at the level of what you think that you can exercise choice.
 ⁷What you do comes from what you think.
-⁸You cannot separate yourself from the truth by “giving’ autonomy to behaviour.
+⁸You cannot separate yourself from the truth by “giving’ autonomy to behavior.
-⁹Behaviour is controlled by me automatically as soon as you place what you think under my guidance.
+⁹behavior is controlled by me automatically as soon as you place what you think under my guidance.
 ¹⁰Whenever you are afraid, being afraid is a sure sign that you have allowed your mind to miscreate and have not allowed me to guide your mind.
 :::

 ::: details Simplified
-Behaviour is not a choice.
+behavior is not a choice.
-Behaviour follows what you think.
+behavior follows what you think.
 You choose what to think.
 Allow me to guide what you think.
-Fear and insane behaviour are the results of your own thinking.
+Fear and insane behavior are the results of your own thinking.
 :::

 3. It is pointless to believe that controlling the outcome of misthought can result in healing.
 ²When you are fearful, you have chosen wrongly.
 ³That is why you feel responsible for it.
-⁴You must change your mind, not your behaviour, and this *is* a matter of willingness.
+⁴You must change your mind, not your behavior, and this *is* a matter of willingness.
 ⁵You do not need guidance except at the mind level.
 ⁶Correction belongs only at the level where change is possible.
 ⁷Change does not mean anything at the symptom level, where it cannot work.